Barra do Ribeiro, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Ensure that you find the right type.
-A lot of adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and N. Make sure to find the correct kind.
+Many adapters available are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 Luggage scale to avoid fees